Dr. Ibram X. Kendi

 About Ibram X. Kendi

-Kendi has received research fellowships, grants, and visiting appointments from a variety of universities, foundations, professional associations, and libraries, including the American Historical Association, Library of Congress, National Academy of Education, Spencer Foundation, Lyndon B. Johnson Library & Museum, Rutgers Center for Historical Analysis, Brown University, Princeton University, Duke University, University of Chicago, and UCLA.
-Most recently, he was named a 2019 Guggenheim Fellow for his work.
+Kendi is a contributing writer at The Atlantic and a CBS News correspondent.
+Kendi has published numerous essays in periodicals, including The New York Times, The Washington Post, Time, The Huffington Post, and The Root.
+Kendi has received research fellowships, grants, and visiting appointments from a variety of universities, foundations, professional associations, and libraries, including the American Historical Association, Library of Congress, National Academy of Education, Lyndon B. Johnson Library & Museum, Rutgers Center for Historical Analysis, Brown University, Princeton University, Duke University, University of Chicago, and UCLA.
+He was a 2019 Guggenheim Fellow.
+He will also become the 2020-2021 Frances B. Cashin Fellow at the Radcliffe Institute for the Advanced Study at Harvard University.
+Kendi lives in Boston, Massachusetts.

 Racist Ideas in America: From Slavery To Black Lives Matter